404NotFound-Error/Daily-Record/README.md

 sufferred a lot from final week, find a good project and trying to deploy it: https://github.com/aws-samples/bedrock-chat

 2025/12/17
-finally done the deployment, need to clean the stack, bucket & cache can access the chatbox
+finally done the deployment, need to clean the stack, bucket & cache
+can access the chatbox

+2025/12/26
+read p1-31 of "Computer Organization and Architegture" (by Alan Clements)
+update the frontend page with more features

+2025/12/27
+learn the version control of git